Trip Advisor Excellency

 Tihar festival

 Nepal is a multi-lingual and multi-cultural country.
-So, people do observe multi-dozen feasts and festivals.
-All of the festivals having a particular occasion sort of an ending of gods over the demons, birth of somebody so on.
+So, people do observe multiple feasts and festivals.
+All festivals have a particular occasion, sort of an ending of gods over demons, the birth of somebody, and so on.
 Out of them, Deepawali is the prime national festival.
 It usually falls at the end of October.
-Tihar festival is one of the popular in Nepal.
+Tihar festival is one of the most popular in Nepal.

 Nepal is a multi-lingual and multi-cultural country.
-Ranging from Jatra to the most significant festival Dashain, each of the festivals depicts peculiar characteristics.
-People celebrate many festivals that differ regionally or according to ethnicity, religion, and traditions.
-Tihar, also called Diwali or Deepawali, ranks second only to Dashain in Nepal.
-As they are many candles and festive lanterns that will be lit up for the Goddess of Laxmi.
+Each festival depicts peculiar characteristics ranging from Jatra to the most significant festival, Dashain.
+People celebrate festivals that differ regionally or according to ethnicity, religion, and traditions.
+Tihar, also called Diwali or Deepawali, ranks second only to Dashain in Nepal, as many candles and festive lanterns will be lit up for the Goddess of Laxmi.
 Therefore, Tihar is also well-known as the festival of lights.

-Tihar comes after the Dashain, and in the night period, Kathmandu can be seen as the city of lights.
+Tihar comes after the Dashain, and Kathmandu can be seen as the city of lights at night.

 Tihar festival often falls between mid-October and mid-November.
-In this festival, crows, dogs, cows, and Laxmi(the goddess of wealth and luck) are honor.
+This festival honors crows, dogs, cows, and Laxmi(the goddess of wealth and luck).

-After Dashain, Tihar is the second biggest festival celebrating in Nepal.
-This festival is mainly dedicated for five days.
+After Dashain, Tihar is the second biggest festival celebrated in Nepal.
+This festival is mainly dedicated to five days.

-Tihar Festival is the second biggest festival that is celebrated for five days all over Nepal.
-And each Tihar holiday has its speech and portray peculiar functionalities and importance.
-The first day of Tihar is to worship crows, which are considering as “the messenger of death.”
+The Tihar Festival is Nepal’s second biggest festival, and it is celebrated for five days.
+Each Tihar holiday has its own speech, peculiar functionalities, and importance.
+On the first day, people worship crows, considered “the messenger of death.”

-The second day of Tihar is to honor dogs who are considered as “the guardian for the god of death.”
-The third day is to welcoming day of the deity of Laxmi.
-However, on the fourth day, we are worshiping the cow, a National animal of Nepal.
+On the second day of Tihar, dogs are honored and considered “the guardians of the god of death.”
+The third day welcomes the deity of Laxmi.
+However, on the fourth day, we worship the cow, Nepal’s National animal.

-The final day of the Tihar festival is called Bhaitika or Tihar tika, which is the day of exchanging happiness, gifts among brothers and sisters.
-All the family members, away from home, gather together, and celebrate joyously.
-They celebrate their joy with each other and eat delicious food.
+The final day of the Tihar festival is called Bhaitika or Tihar Tika.
+It is the day of exchanging happy gifts among brothers and sisters.
+All family members, away from home, celebrate joyously.
+They share their joy and eat delicious food.

 Interested to Travel in Nepal?
 Make Free Inquiry !